mdn/content/files/en-us/web/html/element/input/number/index.md

 {{EmbedLiveSample('A_simple_number_input', 600, 40)}}

 A number input is considered valid when empty and when a single number is entered, but is otherwise invalid.
-If the {{htmlattrxref("required", "input")}} attribute is used, the input is no longer considered valid when empty.
+If the [`required`](/en-US/docs/Web/HTML/Element/input#required) attribute is used, the input is no longer considered valid when empty.

 > **Note:** Any number is an acceptable value, as long as it is a [valid floating point number](https://html.spec.whatwg.org/multipage/infrastructure.html#valid-floating-point-number) (that is, not [NaN](/en-US/docs/Web/JavaScript/Reference/Global_Objects/NaN) or [Infinity](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Infinity)).